michalk-k/Home-Assistant-TimscaleDB/energy-spot-prices.md

 As explained in the previous part, `WITH NO DATA` means that CAGGs are not filled with data at creation.
 Once aggregate policies are created, they fill CAGGs with data coming into `ltss`.

 If you want to populate CAGGs with historical data available in the `ltss` table, execute the refresh procedures - hourly CAGG first, then daily.
+Try to avoid ovelaping requested update time range with schedulled update interval.
+For example if the interval is `4h to 5m before NOW`, upper time boundary for the refresh should not exceed the NOW()-4h.

 ```sql
 CALL refresh_continuous_aggregate('ltss_energy_ote.cagg_energy_hourly', '2025-01-01 0:0', NOW()-'5h'::INTERVAL, TRUE);